Download The Flier

 Classification is the key procedure upon which hazard communication relies, and is central to producing compliant safety data sheets, labels and other documentation.

-This module is designed to give an overview of the EU CLP Regulation and the classification of substances.
+This module is designed to give an overview of the CLP Regulation and the classification of substances and mixtures.

 What You Will Learn

 The module will include sessions covering the following topics: